 2002 Demand for CCA’s services continued to grow and the redevelopment of Regency Park commenced.
 Providing services to more than 1000 children and their families across a growing geographical area, CCA expanded its advocacy role to raise awareness of those needs.

 2003 CCA worked in partnership with the South Australian Department of Human Services to re-auspice its Adult Therapy Service (Communication and Therapy Services) to the Independent Living Centre.

-From January 2008, Novita's Therapy Services and Family Support teams combined to form the single Client Services Division.
+2008 Novita redesigned its service delivery structure, with the Therapy Services and Family Support teams combined to form the single Client Services Division.
 This significant change meant Novita families would now deal with just one team to access all the services and support they need.
 This division is split into two age groups, the Early Childhood Service and the Child and Adolescent Service, each providing age specific programs for all clients and families.

-In March 2009, Novita reached the milestone of 70 years of caring for children with physical disabilities.
-Celebrations for the organisation’s 70th anniversary continued throughout the year, including a reception with the Governor of South Australia, His Excellency Rear Admiral Kevin Scarce, at Government House, and a Sapphires and Stars gala dinner at the Adelaide Convention Centre.
+2009 Novita celebrated the milestone of 70 years of caring for children with physical disabilities.
+Celebrations for the organisation’s 70th anniversary continued throughout the year, including a reception with the Governor of South Australia, His Excellency Rear Admiral Kevin Scarce AC CSC RANR, at Government House, and a Sapphires and Stars gala dinner at the Adelaide Convention Centre.

 Having operated as an incorporated association for 70 years, Novita achieved company limited by guarantee status, effective 1 November 2009.
 The transition enabled Novita to access more diverse funding sources, and opportunities for commercial development of its traditional services, whilst retaining its charitable status as a not-for-profit organisation.